EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

 My benchmark wasn't as exhaustive as I'd like, and the worth of a system is dependent on its real world performance, so it would be extremely useful to expand my benchmarks to include some real world problems in addition to the `nSizedExample` approach.

 Finally, the use of a database for a locally computed resolution theorem prover might seem a little strange, and there's good reason for that.
 There aren't major reasons to do this when we are dealing with disjoint pools that are measured in the thousands.
 However, one purpose that it does provide is in building the framework for a much larger resolution theorem prover for more complex discoveries.
-This whole system essentially works as a prototype for a distributed, compute-based resolution theorem prover.
+This whole system essentially works as a prototype for a distributed-compute-based resolution theorem prover.

 == Conclusions